timJD05/timJD05-CEG2350/LabTemplate (3).md

 ```
 [Place your ssh command here]
 ```
+cat ~/.ssh/id_rsa.pub | pbcopy

 ## Part 2 Answers

 1. `chmod u+r bubbles.txt`
-    - Means:
+    - Means: Command adds read permission for the user.
+"U+R" = User plus read
 2. `chmod u=rw,g-w,o-x banana.cabana`
-    - Means:
+    - Means: This command sets specific permissions for the file
 3. `chmod a=w snow.md`
-    - Means:
+    - Means: This command sets write permission for all users
 4. `chmod 751 program`
-    - Means:
+    - Means: This command sets permissions using the octal notation
 5. `chmod -R ug+w share`
-    - Means:
+    - Means: This command adds write permission for the user and group to the directory share and the contents.

 ## Part 3 Answers

-1. Command to create new user:
+1. Command to create new user: create /Users/Username RealName "Your new Username"
 2. Path to user's home directory:
 3. Evaluate if `ubuntu` can add files to user's home directory:
 4. Command to switch to user: